Skip to main content

 Fire Station Tours

-Schedule a visit to one of our fire houses.
+Schedule a visit to one of Sandy Springs’ fire stations and meet local firefighters.

 Honor Guard

-Honor Guard is comprised of firefighters and exists to honor the courage and sacrifice of America’s public safety and military professionals.
+The Honor Guard recognizes and honors the service and sacrifice of public safety and military professionals.

 Fire Extinguisher Training

-The Community Affairs Office offers hands-on training primarily for businesses, in the use of fire extinguishers using a state-of-the-art fire extinguisher simulator.
+The Community Affairs Office offers hands-on fire extinguisher training using a fire extinguisher simulator.

 Evacuation Drills